 All three judges understand the importance of the Griffin Poetry Prize’s international reach and may consequently call in books of English language poetry from around the world.

 The shortlisted books (four international and three Canadian) will be announced on Tuesday, April 7, 2020.

 The Griffin Trust For Excellence In Poetry is pleased to announce that the Shortlist Readings will take place in Koerner Hall at The Royal Conservatory in the TELUS Centre for Performance and Learning, on Monday, June 8, 2020 at 7.30 p.m.

 The winners of the Griffin Poetry Prize will be named at an awards ceremony to be held in Toronto on Tuesday, June 9, 2020.

 Note to Publishers

 The submissions deadline for the 2020 Griffin Poetry Prize, for books published between January 1 and June 30 was Sunday, June 30, 2019 and for books published between July 1 and December 31, 2019, is Tuesday, December 31, 2019.
 Submitted books must be postmarked no later than these dates.

-If you have any questions regarding the rules, or would like to download an entry form, please visit our web site, at: https://www.griffinpoetryprize.com/how-to-enter/rules.
+If you have any questions regarding the rules or would like to download an entry form, visit our Submission Rules page.